oracle-livelabs/pts/query-slides-and-notes/deploy/deploy.md

     ````

-## Task 5: create the external table for JSON files
+## Task 5: Create the external table for JSON files

 1. Switch to the browser tab where PPTXJSON user is connected to Database Actions.
 It should be on the SQL Worksheet.